JorgeGtz/TextureNets_implementation/README.md

 The python script **train_g2d_periodic.py** trains a generator network.
 The code requires the libraries: numpy, PIL and torch.
-The VGG-19 perceptual loss between 2D images uses Gatys' implementation To run the code you need to get the pytorch VGG19-Model from the bethge lab by running:
+The VGG-19 perceptual loss between 2D images uses Gatys' implementation.
+To run the code you need to get the pytorch VGG19-Model from the bethge lab by running:

 sh download_models.sh